 When rich investment banker Franklin Glass is murdered, his young trophy wife, Luna, stands to gain his entire fortune, as long as Franklin’s son, Carlton, doesn’t get in the way.
 Luna tries to frame Carlton for murder, but when that fails, she has him killed instead.
-When Luna winds up killing the assassin her plot quickly unravels.
+When Luna winds up killing the assassin, her devious plot quickly unravels.
 Batman chases her down and Luna tries to kill herself, eventually getting gunned down by police anyway.

 –Vixen: Return of the Lion #1

-Vixen hasn’t been officially cleared for JLA duties yet after her encounter with Anansi, but she is out and about patrolling with the team anyway and Batman and Superman don’t seem to mind.
+Vixen hasn’t been officially cleared for JLA duties yet after her recent encounter with Anansi, but she is out and about patrolling with the team anyway and Batman and Superman don’t seem to mind.
 During a raid on an Intergang warehouse, the JLA finds evidence that Vixen’s mom, who was previously thought to have died in an accident, was actually murdered by Intergang member Aku Kwesi.

 –Vixen: Return of the Lion #3-5

 The JLA travels to Zambesi, Africa to help Vixen take on Aku Kwesi.
-In Zambesi, Black Canary and Superman are poisoned with a chemical which makes them turn against their teammates.
+In Zambesi, Black Canary and Superman are poisoned with a chemical that makes them turn against their teammates.
 Intergang lieutenant Whisper A’Daire (!) then shows up to help her fellow Intergangers, but in the end the JLA is victorious.

 –The Brave and The Bold Vol. 3 #13

-–Batman Confidential #39, Epilogue
+–Batman Confidential #39 Epilogue

 This is supposed to take place three months after Batman Confidential #39, but it takes place more like a-month-and-a-half afterward.
 Bruce, Tim, and Lady Blackhawk attend a corporate party sponsored by Blackhawk Inc. Tim meets one of his biggest heroes, WWII ace Janos Prohaska.